jonsterling/JonPRL/doc/ctt.markdown

 arranged in order that the "moral" presuppositions shall be satisfied *in the course of* demonstrating the evidence of a judgement.

+JonPRL uses pointwise functionality, a surprising and non-standard semantics for dependently-typed sequents which is convenient for untyped reasoning, but challenges standard intuitions for the notion of a uniform family -- refuting, in particular, the principle of dependent cut.

 In practice, this means that where Martin-Löf's meaning explanation readily justifies a rule like `M ∈ A ===> inl(M) ∈ A + B` (which would presuppose `A type`, `A + B type`), in CTT it would be necessary to give an additional